ssaurabh760/TicTacToe-Connect4/README.md

 3. **Simulation:** Perform a simulation (playout) from the selected node until a terminal state is reached.
 4. **Backpropagation:** Update the statistics of all nodes visited during the simulation, such as wins and total playouts.

+## Installation
+To run the project, follow these steps:

+Clone the repository to your local machine.
+Navigate to the project directory. `cd ConnectFour` Compile the Java files using the Java compiler.
+Run the main class to start the game.

 In our implementation, the MCTS algorithm is used to make intelligent moves in TicTacToe and ConnectFour games, competing against a random player.

 ## Test Cases